Criterica Intelligence — production models trained on real court records, not synthetic data

 Real court records.
 No synthetic augmentation.

 Synthetic training data in legal AI is a compounding error: a model trained on AI-generated case summaries learns the statistical patterns of another model, not the patterns of actual judicial behavior.
-Every Criterica model trains exclusively on real filed records from federal and state dockets, international tribunals, and regulatory enforcement actions, drawing on 3.52B+ records across 89 jurisdictions.
+Every Criterica model trains exclusively on real filed records from federal and state dockets, international tribunals, and regulatory enforcement actions.
 The training corpus is deduplicated, outcome-labeled, and temporally partitioned before any model sees it.
 Training sets are partitioned by filing date so a model is never trained on cases it should not yet be able to see.
 Our proprietary outcomes corpus provides the primary US backbone, supplemented by state court filings, licensed industry datasets, and international tribunal data from England, Wales, Australia, and Canada.
 Zero synthetic rows appear anywhere in the production fleet.

 OUTPUT FORMAT